 The input data for EPM comes primarily from other modules of NEMS.
 The only other exogenous data are the policy options to be implemented and the carbon dioxide emission factors.
 If a carbon dioxide tax scenario is to be implemented, the tax rate must also be specified.
 Alternatively, a carbon dioxide goal may be specified, and the carbon dioxide tax to meet that goal will be set in the EPM once per iteration of the NEMS solution algorithm.
-Output from the EPM consists of adjustments of the end-use prices of fuels consumed by the demand and conversion modules.
+Output from the EPM consists of the level of emissions, adjustments to the end-use prices of fuels consumed by the demand and conversion modules, and revenue accrued based on these adjustments.
 The adjustments are additions to prices in dollars per million Btu.
 Revenue, in billions, from the carbon dioxide penalty is also calculated, where it can be used by the Macroeconomic module or for offline analysis of macroeconomic feedbacks.

 The EPM inputs and outputs are stored in the NEMS global data structure.
-As input, three common blocks contain the NEMS end-use fuel prices: MPBLK, NGTDMOUT and COALPRC.
+As input, these common blocks contain the NEMS end-use fuel prices: MPBLK, NGTDMOUT, COALPRC, PMORE, PCDR, EUSPRC, and PONROAD.
 These prices, established in the NEMS supply and conversion modules, are the input prices to the EPM.
 As output, EPM determines a dollar-per-Btu adjustment to each product-sector price to reflect any carbon dioxide tax or allowance fee.
-EPM adds the adjustment to the NEMS end-use fuel prices and stores them in a parallel set of price common blocks: AMPBLK, ANGTDM, and ACOALPRC.
-When no carbon dioxide policy options are in effect, the adjusted price common blocks (AMPBLK, ANGTDM, ACOALPRC) match the unadjusted price common blocks from the supply modules (MPBLK, NGTDMOUT, and COALPRC).
+EPM adds the adjustment to the NEMS end-use fuel prices and stores them in a parallel set of price common blocks: AMPBLK, ANGTDM, ACOALPRC, APMORE, APCDR, AEUSPRC, and APONROAD.
+When no carbon dioxide policy options are in effect, the adjusted price common blocks (AMPBLK, ANGTDM, ACOALPRC, APMORE, APCDR, AEUSPRC, APONROAD) match the unadjusted price common blocks from the supply modules (MPBLK, NGTDMOUT, COALPRC, PMORE, PCDR, EUSPRC, PONROAD).
 The energy price adjustments, equal to the difference between the two sets of prices, are stored in the EMABLK common block.
-If nonzero, these prices adjustments are used as starting values when either of the carbon dioxide goal options (auction or permit market) are in effect.
+If nonzero, these price adjustments are used as starting values when either of the carbon dioxide goal options (auction or permit market) are in effect.

-The total carbon dioxide emission from both combustion and non-combustion sources is calculated in the EPM from information in the common blocks QBLK, INDOUT, EMMOUT, and COALEMM.
-The common QBLK contains the quantities of end-use fuels consumed.
+The total carbon dioxide emissions from both combustion and non-combustion sources is calculated in the EPM from information in the common blocks QBLK, INDOUT, PMMRPT, EMMOUT, and COALEMM.
+The common block QBLK contains the quantities of end-use fuels consumed.
 In QBLK, feedstock uses of liquefied petroleum gases and natural gas are not broken out separately from total industrial liquefied petroleum gases and natural gas, respectively.
 The feedstock portion of these fuels is obtained from two variables, INQLGPF and INQNGPF, in the common block INDOUT.
-The EMMOUT common has natural gas consumption reported by EMM region for firm, interruptible, and competitive categories.
+Consumption of biodiesel and ethanol, stored in common block PMMRPT, are removed prior to calculating the emissions from petroleum in the transportation sector.
+The EMMOUT common block has natural gas consumption reported by EMM region for firm, interruptible, and competitive categories.
 The COALEMM block contains coal consumption by SO2 classification category and emissions factors for coal aggregated to those same categories.
 Several policy options result in revenue from the carbon dioxide penalty flowing to the government.
 This revenue is furnished to the macroeconomic module through the EMISSION common block.